ISISComputingGroup/ibex_developers_manual/connecting_a_view_to_a_pv.rst

 So what is going on and what are these new bits we are using?

 * WritableObservingTextBox is a custom ISIS control for displaying and editing a value where they are different PVs for reading and writing
 * WritableObservableAdapter is the object for linking up the two PVs.
-Essentially it does the same as what we did earlier with reading one PV and writing
+Essentially it does the same as what we did earlier with reading one PV and writing to another
 * View Model - a class for providing presentation logic and state information for a View.
 The code could live in the View itself, but it is cleaner to put it in a separate class.

 http://blogs.msdn.com/b/dphill/archive/2009/01/31/the-viewmodel-pattern.aspx provides a good explanation of View Models and how they fit in with the View and Model.